s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

 Get an image from the armbian page listed above.

-I suggest you get the default **Armbian Focal**, which is based on Ubuntu LTS 20.04, It currently uses the 4.x kernal and has the best support and compatibility:
+I suggest you get the default **Armbian Focal**, which is based on Ubuntu LTS 20.04, It currently uses the 5.x kernel and has the best support and compatibility:

 [Here is a direct link to download the image](https://redirect.armbian.com/odroidxu4/Focal_legacy)